 For you, you should measure during the mornings of your day shift, as you most often work the day shift.
 This will give the most consistent measurements and the most accurate data.
 If you have a day off, please try to measure at the same time as you would on a day you work the day shift to maximize days of data each week.
-When working the night shift, we recommend that you continue measuring to keep up the habit but mark the temperature as a 'deviating temp.' due to 'more/less sleep'.
+When working the night shift, we recommend that you continue measuring to keep up the habit but mark the temperature as a 'EXCLUDE temp.' due to "slept differently".

 2. I work only night shifts:

-Then you should be measuring on the afternoon after your daily sleep according to your sleep schedule - as this is "your morning" and when you start the day.
+Then you should be measuring in the afternoon after your daily sleep according to your sleep schedule - as this is your "morning" and when you start the day.